 Continue reading “Tadhkirah, the different editions and edits”

-He is the son younger son of Mirza Sultan Ahmad and the grandson of Mirza Ghulam Ahmad.
+He was the younger son of Mirza Sultan Ahmad and the grandson of Mirza Ghulam Ahmad.

 The British government claimed that Mirza Rashid Ahmad was born in 1903 and that Mirza Aziz Ahmad was born in 1892.

 Continue reading “Who is Mirza Rashid Ahmad?”

 “Majmu‘ah Ishtiharat”, in english as “Collection of Flyers or Posters”, is a collection of MGA’s announcement (See Hidden Treasures).
 However, there has been lots of tampering by Ahmadiyya editors.
 By 1922, it seems to have already existed, since Maulvi Muhammad Ali (the lahori-ahmadi) quoted in 1921-1922 in his book, (“Heresy in Islam”) this must have been the first edition (See page 85).
 Muhammad Ali wrote that Mir Qasim Ali was the author.
 However, this is not acknowledged in Hidden Treasures.
 We are for sure that the Qadiani-Ahmadi’s have went back and inserted fake announcements to cover the failed prophecies of MGA.